hamidahmadofficial15/attendance/attendance-pwa/README.md

 4. Tap **"Add"**

 The app icon will appear on your home screen and open full-screen like a native app.
 It also works offline once loaded.

-## Notes

-- Data is saved in your browser's localStorage — it stays on your phone
-- To back up your data, use the **Export CSV** button in the History tab
-- Works on iPhone, iPad, and any desktop browser too